Operation Doppelschlag

-Operation Doppelschlag (Operation Double Blow/Unternehmen Doppelschlag) was a German plan for a sortie in 1942 during the Second World War into the Arctic Ocean by the Kriegsmarine.
-The operation followed Unternehmen Rösselsprung, against Convoy PQ 17 in July 1942 to attack Convoy PQ 18 the next Arctic convoy of the Western Allies.
+Operation Doppelschlag (Operation Double Blow/Unternehmen Doppelschlag) was a German plan during the Second World War for a sortie in 1942 into the Arctic Ocean by the Kriegsmarine.
+The operation followed Unternehmen Rösselsprung, against Convoy PQ 17 in July 1942 to attack Convoy PQ 18 the next Arctic convoy by the Western Allies.

 Background

-Following the victorious operation against Convoy PQ 17 (27 June – 10 July 1942), the Kriegsmarine was keen to repeat the success.
-A plan was made to bring a powerful force of cruisers and destroyers against the next PQ convoy to destroy it.
-The Allies wished to avoid running another convoy in the continuous daylight of the Arctic summer and deferred passage of Convoy PQ 18 and its reciprocal Convoy QP 15 until later in the year.
+Following the success of the operation against Convoy PQ 17 (27 June – 10 July 1942) the Kriegsmarine was keen to repeat the victory.
+A plan was made to bring a powerful force of cruisers and destroyers against the next PQ convoy, to destroy it.

+The Admiralty wished to avoid running another convoy in the continuous daylight of the Arctic summer and deferred passage of Convoy PQ 18 and the reciprocal Convoy QP 14 until later in the year.
 The German forces spent over two months at readiness before the convoys sailed in early September 1942.